 Strength and Power Athletes

-- Powerlifters and Strongmen/Strongwomen: The goblet squat can be used to improve squat mechanics.
+The goblet squat can be used to improve your squat mechanics.
 It can also be used to prep for heavy squats or improve the muscular development of the lower body.
-For older lifters who are a little beat up, the goblet squat is also a decent workaround (pending your doctor’s approval, of course.)
+For older lifters, the goblet squat is also a decent workaround for the high tensile stress of barbell training.

-- Olympic Weightlifters: The goblet squat has application and carryover to Olympic weightlifting.
-It forces a more vertical squatting position, increases knee flexion, and is an anteriorly loaded squat (like the front squat and clean).
-The goblet squat can be used as a primer movement, a positional strength movement, or an assistance exercise in most weightlifting programs.
+The goblet squat also has application and carryover to Olympic lifting.
+The movement necessitates a more vertical posture, increases knee flexion, and is an anteriorly-loaded like the front squat and clean.

 The goblet squat can be used to develop the quadriceps for muscle hypertrophy, improve squat patterning that transitions well to back and front squats, and as a main squatting movement for lifters who may not have access to a barbell (or are battling injuries or movement issues that do not allow them to back or front squat).